 Odaiba is one of my personal favorite places in Tokyo and one of the most unique places you can visit there.

 Tokyo has all sorts of faces to it but if you want the furthest extreme, of its sterile, high tech, glossy white plastic covered futuristic side, this is the place to go.
 If you’re thinking, “should I skip Odaiba?
 It’s all the way out in Tokyo bay”, the train ride out is more than worth the effort.

 With lots of anime attractions and plenty of indoor and outdoor things to do, it’s a great place to spend a day away from the bustle of central Tokyo.

-- Odaiba is pretty far from central Tokyo, plan accordingly
+- Odaiba is pretty far from central Tokyo, so plan accordingly.

 - Odaiba at night is great.
 The Rainbow Bridge lights up and so does the Gundam.
-Between Odaiba and something like Ikebukuro, definitely go here for the sights.
+Between Odaiba and a place like Ikebukuro, definitely go here for the sights.

 - Tokyo Teleport Station is a cool futuristic looking train station with a huge wide-open interior.
 It’s on the Rinkai Line, check it out if you can.